XenyxNZ/Arma-3-Performance-Guide/Guide.md

 <sup>Please note that some of these settings may appear to have little to no performance impact if the CPU or RAM are the primary bottleneck.</sup>
 * Sampling.
 	* Generally recommended to keep at 100%, setting this higher can result in lower FPS while barely improving visual quality.
-* Shadows & shadow distance (when on high/ultra settings).
+* Shadows and shadow distance (when on high/ultra settings).
 	* Highly recommended to disable shadows, as their FPS reduction is often significant.
 	**It is important to reduce shadow distance to the minimum value, as there is a bug which reduces FPS even if shadows are disabled.**
 * Particles.